New projects ongoing amid pandemic - Mississippi's Best Community Newspaper

 New projects ongoing amid pandemic

-NATCHEZ — The proprietors who have a contract to open a new restaurant named Church Hill Variety in the old train depot on the Natchez bluff said they hope to begin hosting some events in the venue soon.
+NATCHEZ — The proprietors who have a contract to open a new restaurant in the old train depot on the Natchez bluff said they hope to begin hosting some events in the venue soon.

 A formal opening, however, will have to wait until the COVID-19 pandemic lightens up.